Serhatcck/LLM-Bias/README.md

 # LLM Bias Lab: Experimenting with Logit Bias in LLMs

-An SEO-friendly lab environment designed to help you **experiment with logit bias** in Large Language Models.
+A lab environment designed to help you **experiment with logit bias** in Large Language Models.
 This project focuses on providing a hands-on workspace and simple workflows for testing how logit bias affects model responses—no deep theory here, just practical experimentation.

 ## Table of Contents